cybersoel/ADLab/README.md

 <br />

- - *The screenshots below demonstrate what lines 15~23 code does in a Graphical User Interface (GUI).*
+ - *The screenshot below demonstrate what lines 15~23 code do in a Graphical User Interface (GUI).*

 <p align="center">
 <br/>